uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 In more detail, the generator does the following
+For a first preview you might want to download and play the [video.mp4](https://github.com/uv10000/P4/blob/master/video.mp4)

  * initially, it  performes random shuffle of all samples (line 32)
- * the input array "samples" containing lines read from the .csv fiel is cut into batches of size batch_size. (line 34).
+ * the input array "samples" containing lines read from the .csv file is cut into batches of size "batch_size". (line 34).
 These batches are treated  one after the other as follows.

  * Fore each batch and for each  line extract three images, corresponding to center, left and right camera, as well as the center angle.
 I used ndimage.imread, but I left various alternatives as commented out lines in the code. (model.py lines 40-50)

 * create "fictitious" values for left_angle and right angle from center_angle by adding an offset called "correction" (lines 51-56).
 I tuned the parameter to a value of 0.003.
 Attempts (unsuccessful) using a multiplicative correction are commented out.